 You’ll need to purchase these items for multiple years of use.

-To winterize most models of jet ski correctly, you’ll add fuel stabilizer, flush it with antifreeze, fog the cylinders, remove the battery, and lubricate parts.
+The steps to winterize your ski are as follows, add fuel stabilizer, flush it with antifreeze, fog the cylinders, remove the battery, and lubricate parts.

-Below, I’ve listed the full steps you need to take for most jet skis:
+Below, I’ve listed the full steps you need to take for most PWCs:

 1: Add Fuel Stabilizer

-You must add a fuel stabilizer to the gas tank to keep the fuel in great shape as the PWC sits.
-The fuel stabilizer bottles generally include measurements suitable for a gas tank ranging from 5 to 20 gallons.
+The first thing you must do is add fuel stabilizer to the gas tank to keep the fuel in great shape as the PWC sits.
+The fuel stabilizer bottles generally include measurements suitable for a gas tank ranging from 2.5 to 20 gallons.

-When it comes to winterizing, you want to add the fuel stabilizer first, ensuring it mixes well and reaches all the fuel lines before starting the next winterize steps.
+You want to add the fuel stabilizer first, ensuring it mixes well and reaches all the fuel lines, before starting the next steps.

 2: Flush With Antifreeze

-The most important step, in winterizing, involves removing the water from the PWC engine and exhaust system!
+The second step is the most important step, it involves removing the water from the PWC engine and exhaust system!

 The way you remove water from the engine is by using a marine-grade antifreeze.
 Below, I’ve listed the steps to use for flushing a PWC engine with the antifreeze.